AnastasiaPsarou/RouteRL-Karma/Readme.md

 `scenarios` folder the different scenarios that are going to be tested during the work.
 Specifically,

-- [`google maps`](https://github.com/AnastasiaPsarou/RouteRL-Karma/tree/main/scenarios/google_maps) models AV agents that independently learn optimal routes and departure times.
+- [`google maps`](https://github.com/AnastasiaPsarou/RouteRL-Karma/tree/main/scenarios/google_maps) contains scripts where AV agents act independently, learn optimal routes and departure times.
 Each agent acts selfishly, aiming to minimize its own travel time.
 - [`benevolent_dictator`](https://github.com/AnastasiaPsarou/RouteRL-Karma/tree/main/scenarios/benevolent_dictator) contains the implementation of the **benevolent dictator**, a centralized multi-agent reinforcement learning (MARL) scenario where the agents aim to minimize the system travel time.
+- [`monetary_pricing`](https://github.com/AnastasiaPsarou/RouteRL-Karma/tree/main/scenarios/benevolent_dictator) contains scripts where agents choose routes aiming to minimize their cost, which consists of route fees and their VoT.

+The `server_scripts` folder contains scripts for running experiments using the GMUM servers.

 <!--
 ## Installation